Austin and the Texas Hill Country

 6. Hamilton Pool Preserve in Dripping Springs

-According to local folklore, a 8-year-old kid from a German immigrant family discovered Hamilton Pool on his family’s property in the 1880s.
-Soon after the Reimer Family opened their oasis to any one who would make the trip.
+According to local folklore, an 8-year-old boy from a German immigrant family discovered Hamilton Pool on his family’s property in the 1880s.
+Soon after, the Reimer Family opened their oasis to anyone who made the trip.

 Hamilton Pool’s limestone outcropping features a 50-foot waterfall that plunges into a box canyon.
 Located on Hamilton Creek, it’s 3/4 mile from the Pedernales River.
 Though the waterfall never completely dries up, it does fluctuate seasonally.

-To get to Hamilton Pool, a .25-mile hike is required down a steep trail with stairs, not suitable for those with mobility or health issues.
+To get to Hamilton Pool, a .25-mile hike is required down a steep trail with stairs, unsuitable for those with mobility or health issues.
 Find only composing pit toilets and no changing area.
-No concessions or tables available at the swimming area.
+No concessions or tables are available at the swimming area.
 The park area offers hiking trails as well.

-Due to the popularity of Hamilton Pool, a reservation must be made weeks prior to arrival.
+Due to Hamilton Pool’s popularity, reservations must be made weeks before arrival.
 The Travis County website offers morning or afternoon sessions, 9 a.m. to 12:30 p.m. and 2 p.m. to 5:30 p.m.

-Located at 24300 Hamilton Road in Dripping Springs.
-Open year round though daily reservations required from March to October.
-Adult admission is $8 (cash only) and kids 12 and younger enter for free.
+Located at 24300 Hamilton Road in Dripping Springs, it is open year-round, though daily reservations are required from March to October.
+Adult admission is $8 (cash only), and kids 12 and younger enter for free.
 This is in addition to the $12 online reservation fee, payable by credit card.

-NOTE: Swimming is prohibited when bacteria levels are high Check Travis County website for more information.
+NOTE: Swimming is prohibited when bacteria levels are high.
+Check the Travis County website for more information.
 This happens frequently after a rain.

 Schlitterbahn.
 Best Waterpark in Texas for families